x-govuk-experiments/x-govuk-experiments/README.md

-Explore various design components published by different organisations within the UK public sector.
-It aggregates links to these components, allowing users to search for specific items or organisations quickly.
+An experimental project showcasing design components and patterns published by some of the organisations within the UK public sector.
+It aggregates links to these components and patterns, allowing users to search for specific items or organisations quickly.

 Disclaimer: Projects not affiliated with GOV.UK or any UK government department in any official capacity.

 ### Upcoming
-- Introducing pattern
 - Adding more components from [these list](https://github.com/ctdesign/gov-design-systems-list)

 ## Contributing